-After you've chosen the language you want to work in, you need to choose the type of project you prefer.
-Just have a look around and pick a project on a topic that interests you.
+After you've chosen the language you want to work with, you will also need to choose the type of project you prefer.
+Just have a look around and pick a project or a topic that interests you.

 Once you've found a project, you'll want to actually make contributions.
 And you'll do that by submitting pull requests.
 Let's talk about that now.